SkoolNotes/Taproot/2020BIO101/KBhBIO101BioMoleculesQuizReview.md

 ### Cell Structures
 * Prokaryotic vs. Eukaryotic
-	* Prokaryotic cells — often in single-cellular cells, d
+	* Prokaryotic cells — often in single-cellular cells, has a cell wall, and contained in capsules
+	* Eukaryotic cells —

 ## Helpful review items